juancruzroldan95/juancruzroldan95/README.md

 One day, I am going to create my own portfolio, but for now, this is my portfolio 😅

 🔭 I am doggedly focused on the user, working to make sure as many people as possible experience the core benefit of the product.
-I focus on using data and experimentation to improve parts of the platform or app.
+I focus on using data and experimentation to improve parts of the platform.
 I often need to "hack" short-term solutions quickly to understand whether an idea is worth a bigger, long-term investment.

 💻 I'm actually working on **DealFlow project**, an end-to-end solution for private market investments.